rithmschool/react_curriculum/Unit-01/09-react_redux_auth.md

 By the end of this chapter, you should be able to:

 - Build a SPA with Authentication
+- Use JWTs on the React/Redux frontend
 - Connect client side routing with an API

+## JWT Refresher

+Remember JWTs (pronounced "jot") are a stateless JSON-based token authentication mechanism.
+For a refresher on how JWTs work head to [jwt.io](https://jwt.io/introduction).

 ## Authentication with React and JWTs